Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 1. In any directory, run `$ brew install postgresql`
 1. Run this command to make postgresql start at login: `$ brew services start postgresql`
 1. Verify that it gives a success message

+## Create the Postgres User

+After installing Postgres, create the user named `postgres` with the command `$ createuser -s postgres`.

 ## Tools